onqtam/headjack/src/motivation.md

 The web is broken on many fronts - this chapter explores many problematic aspects and how they can be either improved or even completely solved.
 Headjack's paradigm is an architectural reset of the web & opens doors to things which weren't possible before.

-> "He who has a why to live for can bear almost any how." - [Friedrich Nietzsche](https://www.goodreads.com/quotes/137-he-who-has-a-why-to-live-for-can-bear)

 1. [Problems with the current web](problems_with_the_web.md)
 1. [Authenticity](authenticity.md)
 1. [What's possible with open data](possibilities.md)